magicfoo/codan/README.md

-# codan
+# Codan the Barbarian
-Source code analysis for large codebase maintenance.
+A code analyzer providing the haxe you need to cut fat in large and/or challenging codebases.

 ## Requirements
 - Python 3.8